SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Both of these initializers ensure that the value of ``title`` is set to a valid string before the initializer ends.
-This means that the ``Document`` class passes the ‘definite initialization’ test mentioned above.
+This means that the ``Document`` class passes the definite initialization test mentioned above.

 .. _ClassesAndStructures_Inheritance: